 A primary stated intent by the Alaska Board of Fisheries for the mid-season troll fishery closure first implemented in 1980 was to insure allocation of coho salmon to inside user groups.
 Mid-season closures were consistently of 10 days in duration from 1980 through 1992, but varied between 2 and 10 days during 1993–2000 in response to a period of generally greater average coho salmon returns to the region beginning in 1990 (Skannes et al. 2015).
 During 2001–2014, closures ranged from 0 to 5 days (average 3.6 days), and the season was extended for 10 days through 30 September in 9 out of 15 years.
 In 2013, trollers were allowed to harvest and retain coho salmon continuously for a period of 4 months from 1 June through 30 September, likely for the first time since the 1930s, before the coho troll fishery was fully developed.

-However, despite being relatively liberal in recent years of smaller average returns, management of the troll fishery has been effective not only in achieving biological escapement needs for the Berners and Chilkat stocks, but also in maintaining a relatively stable share of the harvest by the drift gillnet fishery (Figure 45).
+However, despite being relatively liberal in recent years of smaller average returns, management of the troll fishery has been effective not only in achieving biological escapement needs for the Berners and Chilkat river stocks, but also in maintaining a relatively stable share of the harvest by the drift gillnet fishery (Figure 45).
 Actions to reduce the duration of the mid-season closures, as well as to extend the troll season for 10 days past the normal 20 September ending date, have helped compensate for a decrease in effort in the troll fishery, and have not come at the expense of the drift gillnet harvest or escapement needs for the Berners River and Chilkat River stocks, with the exception of 2007 when escapement was slightly below the current BEGs for both stocks.
 Despite the trend toward more liberal management, the average troll exploitation rate on the Berners River stock decreased from 32.7% in 1989–2000 to 25.2% in 2001–2014 (Appendix A7).

-During the 1970s and 1980s, when fall fishing effort in Lynn Canal averaged over 200 boats, the drift gillnet fishery averaged only 34–35% of the combined troll and drift gillnet harvest of Berners River coho salmon, although the drift gillnet proportion averaged higher (47%) for Chilkat River coho salmon that had to traverse the intensive fishery in the central and upper canal that was directed at chum salmon bound for the same system (Appendix F2).
+During the 1970s and 1980s, when fall fishing effort in Lynn Canal drift gillnet fishery averaged over 200 boats, the drift gillnet fishery averaged only 34–35% of the combined troll and drift gillnet harvest of Berners River coho salmon, although the drift gillnet proportion averaged higher (47%) for Chilkat River coho salmon that had to traverse the intensive fishery in the central and upper canal that was directed at chum salmon bound for the same system (Appendix F2).
 With the abrupt decline in the Chilkat River chum salmon return beginning in 1990, there was a rapid shift in management from limiting fishing in the lower canal (Section 15C), where coho salmon comprised the highest proportion of the catch, to shifting fishing effort into that area in order to harvest large coho salmon returns while protecting Chilkat River chum salmon as they transited the central and upper canal (Section 15A).